parzival-roethlein/mapya/README.txt

 - stable:
 -- undo/redo works for all commands,
 -- works with different maya settings (meters, cm, ..)
--- all unittested = fewer/no bugs
-- easily attach own python classes to maya objects
+- easier to create own classes / attach to maya objects
+- shape functions not accessible from parent transform (python zen, explicit is better than implicit) mytrans.getPoints() = mytrans.child.pnts
+-- maybe this should be taken over, since it is also maya.cmds behavior?

 different from red9:
 - connected node attrs like a pointer, allows multiple. (not like red9 only one and in the "wrong" direction)